dhruv-pandit/climate-econometrics/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC0 1.0 Universal License.
 See the `LICENSE` file for details.

 ## Contact